myfear/ejq_substack_articles/README.md

 This repository contains the source code and hands-on examples for the [Enterprise Java and Quarkus](https://myfear.substack.com/) Substack publication by [Markus Eisele](https://twitter.com/myfear).

-If you’re working in enterprise software with Java, Quarkus, Jakarta EE, and cloud-native platforms, this is your launchpad for modern development.
+If you're working in enterprise software with Java, Quarkus, Jakarta EE, and cloud-native platforms, this is your launchpad for modern development.

 ## 📰 About the Publication